What can I study?

 Witchcraft in Early Modern Scotland (ISSU9WS)

-This module examines a significant aspect of Scottish history, looking at the phenomenon of witchcraft as part of early-modern culture.
+This module examines a significant aspect of Scottish history, looking at the phenomenon of witchcraft belief and prosecution in Scotland between the sixteenth and eighteenth centuries.
 You will gain an understanding of the dynamic between popular and elite culture, the significance of witchcraft belief to early-modern society and the social, cultural, political, economic and religious tensions that contributed to witch hunting.
+You will interpret sources and develop a capacity to evaluate conflicting historical interpretations.

 Scotland the What?
 Contemporary Scottish Literature and Identity (ISSU9SC)